DKT15/Prework-Study-Guide/README.md

 ## Description

-This website was created for bootcamp students going through prework.
-I learnt the basics of HTML, CSS and Javacript by completing this website.
+This website was created for boot camp students going through prework.
+I learnt the basics of HTML, CSS and Javascript by completing this website.

 ## Table of Contents